limas-lab/registration-form/README.md

 - This little project was done for a test on the university
 - If you have suggestions fell free to provide them
+- You can check the result [by clicking here](https://limas-lab.github.io/registration-form/).

 ### Proposal

 It was proposed to replicate the registration form as the example on the below image, but I did it differently and added some HTML and CSS features.
-You can check the result [by clicking here](https://limas-lab.github.io/registration-form/).

 ![image](https://user-images.githubusercontent.com/70290145/110566957-833a1580-812f-11eb-9f31-fbf933836751.png)